CesiumGS/3d-tiles/TileFormats/Batched3DModel/README.md

 ### Coordinate system

 By default embedded glTFs use a right handed coordinate system where the _y_-axis is up.
 For consistency with the _z_-up coordinate system of 3D Tiles, glTFs must be transformed at runtime or optionally use the [`CESIUM_z_up` glTF extension](TODO).
-See [tile content coordinate systems](../../README.md#tile-content-coordinate-systems) for more details.
+See [coordinate reference system](../../README.md#coordinate-reference-system-crs) for more details.

 Vertex positions may be defined relative-to-center for high-precision rendering, see [Precisions, Precisions](http://help.agi.com/AGIComponents/html/BlogPrecisionsPrecisions.htm).
 If defined, `RTC_CENTER` specifies the center position that all vertex positions are relative to after any coordinate system transformations have been applied.